jameshfisher/jameshfisher.com/_posts/2017-08-11-peer-to-peer-discovery.md

 ---
-title: "How do peer-to-peer programs discover each other?"
+title: How do peer-to-peer programs discover each other?
+tags: []
 ---

 In peer-to-peer systems like BitTorrent and Bitcoin, you start your local program on a networked computer, and you become connected to other instances of the same program running on lots of other computers.
 The local process starts listening on a local port, and finds IP:port pairs for those other processes.
 How does your process discover those "peer" addresses?